 Guarantees Are there any guarantees or warranties for any of the following: Electrical work No Yes Den't knew With title deeds Lost Cannot Answer Roofing No Yes Don't know With title deeds Loct Cannot Answer Central heating No Yes Don't know With title deeds Lost Cannot Answer NHBC No Yos Don't know With title deeds Lost Cannot Answer Damp course No Yes Don't know With title deeds Lost Cannot Answer Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) No Yes Don't know With title doods Lost Cannot Answer If you have answered 'yes' or 'with title deed or installations to which the guarantee(s) rela ls ', pleas te(s): e give de etails of t he work Are there any outstanding claims under any of the guarantees listed above?
-If you have answered yes, please give details: Yes -/ No Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years?
-If you have answered yes, please give details: / No / t know Are there any guarantees or warranties for an Electrical work Roofing Central heating NHBC Damp course Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) If you have answered 'yes' or 'with title deed or installations to which the guarantee(s) relative there any outstanding claims under any of the you have answered yes, please give details Boundaries So far as you are aware, has any boundary of last 10 years?
-Are there any guarantees or warranties for any of the file of the Are there any guarantees or warranties for any of the following Electrical work Roofing No Yes Central heating No Yes No Yes NHBC Damp course Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) If you have answered 'yes' or 'with title deeds', please give door installations to which the guarantee(s) relate(s): Are there any outstanding claims under any of the guarantees of the Are there any guarantees or warranties for any of the following: Electrical work Roofing No Ves Don't know Central heating No Ves Don't know NHBC No Ves Don't know NHBC No Ves Don't know No Ves Don't know No Ves Don't know No Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) If you have answered 'yes' or 'with title deeds', please give details of tor installations to which the guarantee(s) relate(s): Are there any outstanding claims under any of the guarantees listed about the guarantees give details: Boundaries So far as you are aware, has any boundary of your property been move last 10 years?
-Are there any guarantees or warranties for any of the following: Electrical work No Yee Don't title deode Roofing No Yee Don't title deode Central heating No No Yee Don't title deode No Yee Don't title deode Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): Are there any outstanding claims under any of the guarantees listed above?
-If you have answered yes, please give details: Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years?
-Are there any guarantees or warranties for any of the following: Electrical work Roofing No Yes Don't title deeds Lost deeds No Yes Don't title deeds Lost deeds Lo
+If you have answered yes, please give details: Yes / Ne Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years?
+If you have answered yes, please give details: Yes / No / Don't know Are there any guarantees or warranties for an Electrical work Roofing Central heating NHBC Damp course Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) If you have answered 'yes' or 'with title deed or installations to which the guarantee(s) relative there any outstanding claims under any of the you have answered yes, please give details Boundaries So far as you are aware, has any boundary of last 10 years?
+Are there any guarantees or warranties for any of the file of the Are there any guarantees or warranties for any of the following Electrical work Roofing No Yes Central heating No Yes No Yes No Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) If you have answered 'yes' or 'with title deeds', please give do or installations to which the guarantee(s) relate(s): Are there any outstanding claims under any of the guarantees of Are there any guarantees or warranties for any of the following: Electrical work Roofing No Ves Don't know Central heating No Ves Don't know NHBC No Ves Don't know NHBC No Ves Don't know No Ves Don't know No Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) If you have answered 'yes' or 'with title deeds', please give details of tor installations to which the guarantee(s) relate(s): Are there any outstanding claims under any of the guarantees listed about the guarantees give details: Boundaries So far as you are aware, has any boundary of your property been move last 10 years?
+Are there any guarantees or warranties for any of the following: Electrical work Are there any guarantees or warranties for any of the following: Electrical work No Yes Den't title dedde Lost decde Central heating No Yes Den't title dedde Lost decde No Yes Den't title decde Lost decde Lo